 You can install the DAServer without a license.
-The DAServer will run without a license in Demo mode for 120 minutes.
+The DAServer runs without a license in Demo mode for 120 minutes.
 While in demo mode the DAServer checks for a license every 30 seconds.
-When the 120 minutes has expired:
+When the 120 minutes expires:

-- the DAServer stops updating items.
+- The DAServer stops updating items.

-- all non-system items will have a Bad quality status.
+- All non-system items have a Bad quality status.

-- new items will be rejected.
+- New items are rejected.